scicloj/scicloj.ml/README.md

 ```
 # Plugins

-scicloj.ml can be easely extended by plugins, which contribute models.
+scicloj.ml can be easely extended by plugins, which contribute models or other algorithms.
 By now the following plugins exist:

 * Builtin: [scicloj.ml.smile](https://github.com/scicloj/scicloj.ml.smile)